 A clear longer-term vision.
 This is particularly important as tunnel vision is even more harmful to teams without a strong technical leader.
-How systems are built can heavily impact your ability to stay aligned to the strategy, so having a clear understanding of what is the target condition for a longer timeframe (e.g. 2-3 years) and communicating it well helps the team to make decisions that are future-proof to the most significant extent possible;
+How systems are built can heavily impact your ability to stay aligned to the strategy, so having a clear understanding of what is the target condition for a longer timeframe (e.g. 2-3 years) and communicating it well helps the team to make decisions that are future-proof to the most significant extent possible.

 While you may find that your technical skills may hinder your ability to do the above, defining good abstract controls requires much more understanding of the business than the internals of the systems that achieve the outcomes.

 Decentralise technical leadership duties

-To be able to trust and delegate different types of challenges to different people, you may end up with an inverted triangle-shaped team – a team with a more significant senior presence – which comes with its own set of challenges, but usually solves well the technical leadership gap in the team.
+To be able to trust and delegate different types of challenges to different people, you may end up with an inverted triangle-shaped team (a team skewedd towards senior+) which comes with its own set of challenges, but solves uniquely well the technical leadership gap in the team.

 Learn the basics along the way